grafana/grafana/docs/sources/datasources/alertmanager/_index.md

 ## Provision the data source

-Configure the Alertmanager data sources by updating Grafana's configuration files.
-For more information on how it works and the settings available, refer to the [provisioning docs page]({{< relref "../../administration/provisioning#data-sources" >}}).
+You can provision Alertmanager data sources by updating Grafana's configuration files.
+For more information on provisioning, and common settings available, refer to the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}}).

 For example, this YAML provisions an Alertmanager data source running on port 9093, with proxy access and basic authentication: